limikael/ideas/ThoughtManagement.md

 ## Tagging and sharing

 An important function is tagging.
 Tagging would work in a similar way as tagging of facebook.
 Once a voice recording is uploaded, it would be possible to tag people in it.
-This can be used if a thought is about someone else, and if it
+This can be used if a thought is about someone else, and to give that someone a chance to respond.
+This can be used for consumers to share their thoughts about a business, and to give the business a chance to comment on the thought.

 ## Services